 Gardening today is becoming one of the most innovative areas of Tikkun Olam, healing and repairing the world.
 Community Gardens and sharing of garden harvests help the environment and feed the hungry while fostering community.

 Community Gardens are springing up across America, including at synagogues and other faith communities.
-KAM Isaiah Israel, my sister’s congregation in Chicago, is probably the most noteworthy.
+KAM Isaiah Israel, my sister’s congregation in Chicago, is especially noteworthy.
 Their urban farm in the Hyde Park area donates thousands of pounds of fresh produce to people in need every year from June through October.
 Read all about them here and here.

 Listening to some recent TED Radio Hour podcasts, I learned about some truly amazing community gardening stories, from “gangsta gardener” Ron Finley, who turned his South Central LA yard into a free food garden providing health, inspiration and hope to his community., to the “incredible, edible” North England town of Todmorden, covered in edible gardens shared by all!
 Their motto: “If you eat you’re in.”